rism-digital/muscat-guidelines/default/en/source_593.md

 ##### Collections

 You may choose the combination of source type and content type that best summarizes the collection as a whole, or multiple material groups may be added for each kind of source.
-Keep in mind that differenciated information will always be provided in the child record.
+Keep in mind that differentiated information will always be provided in the child record.

 ##### Composers, arrangers, and copyists